Transforming Jetty Road Glenelg - FAQs

 - When will construction of the City zone start?

-Work in the City zone began in October 2024 with essential stormwater works.
+Work in the City zone began in October 2024 with essential work on stormwater infrastructure.

-Project construction work will commence from Monday 9 December 2024 with completion set for mid-2025.
+Project construction work began in November 2024, with completion set for mid-2025.

 - Will there be community consultation on the design plans for Transforming Jetty Road?

-The majority of construction works in this zone are renewals of existing assets, including the addition of greenery, creative and functional street lighting, and furniture.
+The majority of construction works in this zone are renewal of existing assets, including the addition of greenery, creative and functional street lighting, and furniture.

-In early 2025, we will release the concept plans for the rest of Jetty Road – the Transition and Coast zones – for community consultation.
+In March 2025, we released draft concept designs for the Transition and Coast zones for community consultation.

 - Will there be a change to on-street parking in the City zone?